OpenTechSchool/html-css-beginners/core/first-repo.md

 	Initialized empty Git repository in /home/steven/dev/myfirstrepo/.git/

 Git creates a directory called `myfirstrepo`.
 This is where you'll be keeping all your code.
-Then git creates a subdirectory called `.git` which is where it keeps all the settings and history for this repository.
+Then Git creates a subdirectory called `.git` which is where it keeps all the settings and history for this repository.
 It starts with a dot, which means that it is a hidden directory, to keep it out of the way of your files.

 So at the moment, you have a completely blank repository that is ready to add files.
-From now on, your command line will need to be inside `myfirstrepo` so that git knows which repository to use.
-The `status` command in git will let you know the current status of your repository:
+From now on, your command line will need to be inside `myfirstrepo` so that Git knows which repository to use.
+The `status` command in Git will let you know the current status of your repository:

 	$ cd myfirstrepo